Where is Piedmont and what is its climate?

 Recioto della Valpolicella wines are dry, semi-sweet, or sweet?

-Recioto della Valpolicella wines are semi-sweet to sweet.
+Recioto della Valpolicella wines are sweet.

 They’re also high in alcohol, high in tannins, and full bodied.